phrenotype/qorm/readme.md

 Unfortunately, no major php orm has anything of that sorts.
 One has to manually define migrations based on their changes.
 Well, we offer that as well, but for *most* of your migrations, we'll **correctly** detect the change and let you apply the migration at your own time.

 With this, you can zip your migrations folder and send it to another developer and with a single command, they will have an exact replica of your database.
 So, migration files are **auto-generate once, run everywhere**.

+1. You can move your data anywhere because of the globally unique integer ids.
 1. You don't have to write migrations by hand.
 1. Model definition and schema are all in one class.
 1. A powerful and smooth query api.